-You meet them and they love bomb you, through various ways, learn all about you, if you like flowers you might get flowers, you like movies you go to the movies, long two way conversations in the evening you get these, you’d like marriage and children they’ll make all those plans with you, message you call you, be there for you.
-Then at some point, it all stops, all you get is some half-truths.
-“I went to watch that for you, I don’t like it.”
+You meet them, and they love bomb you, through various ways, learn all about you, if you like flowers you might get flowers, you like movies you go to the film, long, two-way conversations in the evening you get these, you’d like marriage and children they’ll make all those plans with you, message you call you, be there for you.
+Then at some point, it all stops.
+All you get is some half-truths.
+“I went to watch that for you, and I don’t like it.”
 Or “we don’t need flowers.”
-Conversations turn into them talking about themselves, they’re no longer interested in you, that wedding most often never happens, if it does that the day or close to that everything changes.
+Conversations turn into them talking about themselves, and they’re no longer interested in you, that wedding most often never happens, if it does that the day or close to that everything changes.
 They’ll say a thing like.
 “You don’t do this for me.”
 You might get the first silent treatment.
-They will project all their faults onto you, you will then blame yourself, beg, plead, apologies, change to suit them and the nice narcissist returns, making your mind believe it’s you, they are all those nice things, only for it to cycle back to them showing their true colours, leaving you a little more confused each and every time, slowing losing who you are, slowly losing your reality and slowing losing your mind.
+They will project all their faults onto you.
+You will then blame yourself, beg, plead, apologies, change to suit them and the nice narcissist returns, making your mind believe it’s you.
+They are all those nice things, only for it to cycle back to them showing their true colours, leaving you a little more confused each and every time, slowing losing who you are, slowly losing your reality and slowing losing your mind.
 They’ll then call you “crazy.”
 Or “you need help.”
-They reinforce In your mind it’s you.
+They reinforce.
+In your mind it’s you.
 When in actual fact, it’s what they do to you.

-As you experience cognitive dissonance, it makes your mind is hold onto two or more beliefs, reality’s, ideas or values, it causes a hazy mind, brain fog, when you can see the facts and the reality, yet it’s not matching those beliefs people find any reason or excuses to relieve the discomfort within their own minds, making incidents not as bad as they were, blaming themselves etc the psychological abuse received in this way, leaves you confused, full of heartache, with mixed feelings of betrayal and you feeling to blame.
+As you experience cognitive dissonance, it makes your mind is holding onto two or more beliefs, reality’s, ideas or values.
+It causes a hazy memory, brain fog when you can see the facts and the truth.
+Yet, it’s not matching those beliefs people find any reason or excuses to relieve the discomfort within their own minds, making incidents not as bad as they were, blaming themselves etc. the psychological abuse received in this way leaves you confused, full of heartache, with mixed feelings of betrayal and you feeling to blame.

 The gaslighting they use against you.
-Gaslighting an insidious form of mental torture.
-It is psychological manipulation, where the narcissist plants seeds of self-doubt within your mind, making you question your own memories, perceptions and sanity.
-Which results In you having cognitive dissonance leaving you confused often isolated and going to the narcissist for reality checks, and they slowly take more power and control over your mind.
+Gaslighting is an insidious form of mental torture.
+It is psychological manipulation, where the narcissist plants seeds of self-doubt within your mind, making you question your own memories, perceptions and sanity, which results in you having cognitive dissonance, leaving you often confused, isolated and going to the narcissist for reality checks.
+They slowly take more power and control over your mind.

 Evasion.
-Avoiding what we don’t want to know, creating a sense of denial within our minds, creating that dissonance.
+We are avoiding what we don’t want to know, creating a sense of denial within our minds, creating that dissonance.

-Seeking validation, which is a good thing, unfortunately, that validation we seek is often from the narcissist, which only end up reinforcing That cognitive dissonance.
+Seeking validation, which is a good thing.
+Unfortunately, that validation we find is often from the narcissist, which only ends up reinforcing That cognitive dissonance.

 Healthy ways to reduce cognitive dissonance and get your mind back on track and working for you.

 Write it out.
-Keep a written diary, write down the reality and facts exactly as they are no matter how painful, facing that pain and stepping over that pain will, in the end, free your mind from the pain it’s suffering now, every time your mind tries to tell you an easier story, read the truth out.
-Until you got reality in your mind and can naturally leave it in the past.
+Keep a written diary, write down the reality and facts precisely as they are no matter how painful, facing that pain and stepping over that pain will, in the end, free your mind from the pain it’s suffering now, every time your brain tries to tell you a more straightforward story, read the truth out until you got reality in your mind and can naturally leave it in the past.

-Change your beliefs, this can be hard especially if it’s important to you.
+Change your beliefs, and this can be hard, especially if it’s important to you.

 - Keep a written diary.